Campbell, Wisconsin

-Campbell is a town in the middle of the Mississippi River in La Crosse County, Wisconsin, United States.
-It is part of the La Crosse, Wisconsin Metropolitan Statistical Area.
+Campbell was a township along the Mississippi River in La Crosse County, Wisconsin, United States.
+It was part of the La Crosse, Wisconsin Metropolitan Statistical Area.
 The population was 4,284 as of the 2020 Census.

-All of the town's population resides in its eastern portion, on the section of French Island denoted French Island CDP by the United States Census Bureau.
+All of the town's population resided in its eastern portion, on the section of French Island denoted French Island CDP by the United States Census Bureau.
 Some of the island is part of the city of La Crosse.
-The Town of Campbell borders the city of La Crosse.
+The Town of Campbell bordered the city of La Crosse.

-Two origins of Campbell's name
+History

 The town was originally created in 1851, and was officially named after Erasmus D. Campbell, a former Lieutenant Governor of Wisconsin.
-Today, the town of Campbell is confined to part of a large island bordered by the Mississippi and Black rivers and Lake Onalaska.
+Prior to its incorporation as the Village of French Island, the Town of Campbell was confined to part of a large island bordered by the Mississippi and Black rivers and Lake Onalaska.
 This island has been traditionally known as "French Island."
 Joseph French, one of the earliest settlers of the town arrived in May 1851.
 French's family originated from Leicestershire, England.
-Later, French-Canadian settlers, primarily farmers from the Canadian province of Quebec, settled on the island-part of Campbell, then a much larger town between the incorporated settlements of Onalaska and La Crosse.
+Later, French-Canadian settlers, primarily farmers from the Canadian province of Quebec, settled on the island part of Campbell, then a much larger town between the incorporated settlements of Onalaska and La Crosse.

+On October 1, 2025, Campbell submitted a request to incorporate as the Village of French Island.

+On May 19, 2026, residents of the Town of Campbell voted in favor of incorporating as the Village of French Island by a margin of 1493 votes for a village and 30 against a village.

+On May 21, 2026, the Town of Campbell ceased to exist as its entire land area was incorporated as the Village of French Island.

 Geography

-According to the United States Census Bureau, the town has a total area of 12.57 square miles (32.556 km^{2}).
-Of this, 3.84 square miles (9.95 km^{2}) is land and 8.73 square miles (22.6 km^{2}) (69.44%) is water.
+According to the United States Census Bureau, the town had a total area of 12.57 square miles (32.556 km^{2}).
+Of this, 3.84 square miles (9.95 km^{2}) was land and 8.73 square miles (22.6 km^{2}) (69.44%) was water.